 From a big barbeque cookouts to Thanksgiving traditions, America has developed a distinct food culture with lots to explore.

-Most Popular American Foods
+Most Popular American Dishes

 The USA is known for its high consumption of meats, including chicken, pork and lamb.
 Potatoes, green vegetables and sweet breads also feature heavily in American cuisine.